luevano/pyssg/README.md

 sitemap_date=%%Y-%%m-%%d # fixed
 [info]
-version= # current 'pyssg' version (0.5.1.dev16, for example) rss_run_date= # date the program was run, formatted with 'rss_date' sitemap_run_date= # date the program was run, formatted with 'sitemap_date'
+version= # current 'pyssg' version (0.5.1.dev16, for example) debug=True/False # depending if --debug was used when executing rss_run_date= # date the program was run, formatted with 'rss_date' sitemap_run_date= # date the program was run, formatted with 'sitemap_date'
 ```